-Collided with a car and killed.
-An earlier report on 6th June 1955 at Guelta Zemmour in Oued Dahab, Western Sahara, was not accepted by Thévenot et al. (2003) because the species was considered a Sahel resident and therefore could only be a possible sighting, a rather short-sighted conclusion in the Author's opinion.
+This bird was killed after colliding with a car.
+An earlier report of one present at Guelta Zemmour in Oued Dahab, Western Sahara on 6th June 1955, was not accepted by Thévenot et al. (2003) because it was stated the species was considered a Sahel resident and therefore could only be a possible sighting, a rather short-sighted conclusion in the Author's opinion.

 Breeding of Golden Nightjar in the WP was confirmed on 17th March 2019, when an adult was observed protecting two young at Oued Chiaf, about 55km northwest of Aousserd.